aglee/appkido/src/about-the-code.markdown

 Here are the API constructs represented in AppKiDo, and their corresponding node classes:

-* **Classes and protocols** -- AKClassNode, AKProtocolItem
+* **Classes and protocols** -- AKClassItem, AKProtocolItem
     * Classes and protocols are collectively referred to as "behaviors".
-AKClassNode and AKProtocolItem are subclasses of AKBehaviorItem.
+AKClassItem and AKProtocolItem are subclasses of AKBehaviorItem.
-    * AKBehaviorItem has a third subclass, AKCategoryNode, which is a historical artifact and isn't used in any way the user sees.
+    * AKBehaviorItem has a third subclass, AKCategoryItem, which is a historical artifact and isn't used in any way the user sees.
     * Examples: NSObject, NSTableDataSource.
-* **Properties** -- AKPropertyNode
+* **Properties** -- AKPropertyItem
     * Many classes have de facto properties in the KVC sense that are not listed as properties in the documentation.
-AppKiDo doesn't use AKPropertyNode for such properties.
-Rather, AKMethodNode is used for their documented getter and setter methods.
+AppKiDo doesn't use AKPropertyItem for such properties.
+Rather, AKMethodItem is used for their documented getter and setter methods.
     * Examples: NSDraggingSession's draggingLocation, NSTask's terminationHandler.
-* **Methods** -- AKMethodNode, AKNotificationNode
+* **Methods** -- AKMethodItem, AKNotificationItem
-    * AKMethodNode is used for both instance methods and class methods.
+    * AKMethodItem is used for both instance methods and class methods.
     * Delegate methods are treated similarly to instance methods, because they are considered part of the behavior of the class.
 In particular, they are "inherited" by subclasses of the delegating class.
     * Notifications are treated similarly to methods, even though they aren't methods at all, for the same reason.
     * Examples: -init, +stringWithFormat:, tabView:willSelectTabViewItem:, NSWindowWillCloseNotification.
-* **Functions** -- AKFunctionNode
+* **Functions** -- AKFunctionItem
     * C functions.
 Also, #define'd macros that look like functions.
     * Examples: NSStringFromSelector(), NSAssert1().
-* **Globals** -- AKGlobalsNode
+* **Globals** -- AKGlobalsItem
     * This is my catchall term for typedefs, enums, and constants.
     * Examples: NSApp, NSRoundedBezelStyle.
-* **Groups** -- AKGroupNode
+* **Groups** -- AKGroupItem
-    * Since Apple's documentation organizes functions and globals into named groups, AppKiDo has an AKGroupNode class that represents such a group.
+    * Since Apple's documentation organizes functions and globals into named groups, AppKiDo has an AKGroupItem class that represents such a group.
     * This is the one type of node that does not correspond to an Objective-C language construct.
     * Examples:

 AppKiDo tags each node with a **framework name** such as "Foundation" or "AppKit".
-Generally, each node belongs to exactly one framework, but there is one exception: AKClassNode.
+Generally, each node belongs to exactly one framework, but there is one exception: AKClassItem.
 In Cocoa, a class can span multiple frameworks by way of categories.
 For example, NSString is declared in Foundation but has a category in AppKit.
-For this reason, AKClassNode can be tagged with multiple framework names, though like every other node it has exactly one primary owning framework.
+For this reason, AKClassItem can be tagged with multiple framework names, though like every other node it has exactly one primary owning framework.

 Model class: "the database"